tablexi/nucore-open/doc/coding_standards.md

 ## Other

 ### Refactor Scopes
-There are plenty of old-style scopes and finders (`find(:all, conditions: ...)`, `scope :xxxx, conditions: ...`, etc) lying around from when NUCore was young.
+There are plenty of old-style scopes and finders (`find(:all, conditions: ...)`, `scope :xxxx, conditions: ...`, etc) lying around from when NUcore was young.
 Always use the newer style, and fix up scopes as you have the opportunity.

 ### Prepare for Rails Upgrades
 Since this is still a Rails 3.2 project, you may find yourself needing to use